Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Restore-AzRecoveryServicesBackupItem.md

 The fourth command gets the current date, and then stores it in the $EndDate variable.
 The fifth command gets a list of recovery points for the specific backup item filtered by $StartDate and $EndDate.
 The date range specified is the last 7 days.
+The seventh command specifies which disks to restore from the recovery point and stores it in $restoreDiskLUNs variable.
 The last command restores the disks to the target storage account DestAccount in the DestRG resource group.

 ## PARAMETERS